SuperMoney logo

 Do you have to pay taxes on social security benefits?

-If the value of half of your benefits plus all of your other income (including tax-exempt interest, taxable pensions, interest, wages, dividends, and other taxable income) is greater than the designated limit for your filing status, a portion of your benefits will be taxable.
-If it’s smaller than the base amount, then your benefits are tax-free!
+Add half the value of your Social Security benefits to all of your other income sources.
+This includes taxable pensions, wages, dividends, taxable interest, and even tax-exempt interest.
+If this total exceeds the threshold for your filing status, a portion of your benefits will be taxable.
+If it’s below the threshold, your benefits are tax-free.

 Base amounts

-Below, you can find the most current base amounts organized by filing status.
+Below are the current base amounts, organized by filing status:

 • Single, head of household, qualifying widow(er): $25,000.